Viola Gertrude Wells: Early life

 Wells was the first child of Robert Olivia Simmons and Earle Henry Wells, who had moved to Newark from Surry County, Virginia.
 She had three siblings: Isabelle, Estelle, and Earle.
 When her mother died from giving birth to her sister Estelle, she briefly went to live with her maternal grandparents Rev. Morgan and Annie Simmons in Virginia.
 Rev. Morgan was a Baptist minister who only liked to listen to secular music.
 In contrast, his son "Uncle Charlie" was popular locally for his song and dance routines.

 She returned to Newark, New Jersey, in 1910 after her father remarried.
-She began singing and dancing in her grandparent’s barn.
+She began singing and dancing in her grandparents' barn.
 She would later begin singing in her church's Salika Johnson choir under the direction of her music and piano teacher, Ruth Reid.
 This choir traveled to cities outside of New Jersey to perform.
 WOR Radio in Newark invited her to sing on air to raise money for the first Black YMCA.
 She also sang on the glee club in her high school and in talent shows.

 She also sang at contests at Newark’s own Orpheum Theater where she would multiple contests.
 Her quick notability led to her being given the stage name "Miss Rhapsody."
 This nickname was given to her by a Pennsylvania columnist because she always sang the songs “Rhapsody in rhythm” and “Rhapsody in song."
 She would also perform frequently at the Minis Theater in Newark, Sunset Crystal Palace in Kansas City and Apollo Theater in Harlem, New York.

 Her first marriage was to Howard Nicholas when she was nineteen.